 Increasing your budget from $200 to $300 yields a significant improvement in sound quality.
 Turntables that cost under $200 typically use the spherical Audio Technica AT3600L cartridge which lacks detail at the higher and lower ends, resulting in a fairly flat and dull sound.

-In this list, most of the turntables are using the Audio Technica AT95E or some comparable cartridge.
-They are diamond elliptical cartridges which sound superior to the likes of the AT3600L.
+In this list, most of the turntables are using diamond elliptical cartridges which sound superior to the likes of the AT3600L.

 For most people, the Fluance RT82 is the recommended record player to get, and even if your budget can be increased, you should be looking at spending on other areas of the system (preamp, speakers etc.) before the turntable itself, because the RT82 is comparable to $500 turntables.